Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Introduction

 \paragraph{Half Preconditioned Normal Equations.} The alternative is to dispense with the triangular system solution by solving

-The matrix $\ma_p^T\ma$ is nonsymmetric, so the linear system has to be solved by LU with partial pivoting or a QR factorization.
+which represents an instance of the \textit{not-normal equations} \cite[(2.3)]{Wathen2025}.
+The matrix $\ma_p^T\ma$ is nonsymmetric, so the linear system would have to be solved by LU with partial pivoting or a QR factorization \cite[Section 2]{Wathen2025}.
 If an iterative solver were used, these would correspond to the left preconditioned CGNE equations \cite[Section 11.3.9.]{GovL13}.
 We do not encounter the 'matrix squaring problem' \cite[Section 2.1]{Wathen2022}, because we use a preconditioner for $\ma$ rather than $\ma^T\ma$.

-Figure~\ref{fig1} illustrates that, with an effective preconditioner, not only are the computed solutions for the preconditioned and half-preconditioned normal equations almost as accurate as the QR-based Matlab backslash solution, but their solution accuracy also depends on the residual of the original least squares problem (\ref{e_ls}).
+Figure~\ref{fig1} illustrates that, with an effective preconditioner, the computed solutions for the preconditioned and half-preconditioned normal equations are almost as accurate as the QR-based Matlab backslash solution.
+In particular, they accurately capture the increase in the least squares residual.
+This means, the solution accuracy of the preconditioned normal equations depends on the residual of the original least squares problem (\ref{e_ls}) --even though there is officially no least squares problem present or there is not even a corresponding least squares problem.